Description

 One area of oral health care that all sides seem to agree upon is using a daily salt water rinse in order to prevent the potential for damage to your teeth and gums.

 • The study was done using teeth from people who just underwent molar extraction.
 The teeth were taken back to a lab where the gum tissue was separated and cultured.
 The cultured cells are known as gingival fibroblasts.
 These cultures were scratched to mimic an injury in the mouth.
-Over a short period of time these cells were subjected to various concentrations of a saltwater solution and then checked for the progress of healing.
+Over a short period of these cells were subjected to various concentrations of a saltwater solution and then checked for the progress of healing.

 The following occurred: